Focused on 2024, Biden sees opportunity in GOP-held Florida

 “Let’s stand up for seniors,” Biden said as most of those in the chamber took to their feet to applaud, knowing the dangers of being on the wrong side of an aging electorate that values these programs.

-For his part, Scott said the president has misrepresented his policy ideas.
-He said he only wants programs up for congressional renewal every five years, which he believes is different from spending cuts to Social Security or Medicare.
-“They lie about it,” Scott said in a written statement about how the administration has described his plan.
+Scott said his policy ideas have been misrepresented by the president and that he only wants programs up for congressional renewal every five years, which he believes is different from spending cuts to Social Security or Medicare.
+“They lie about it,” Scott said in a written statement about how administration officials have described his plan.

+“I am not for cutting Social Security and Medicare,” Scott said in a CNN interview hours before Biden’s trip.
+“We’ve got to preserve those benefits.”

 It’s a delicate moment for Social Security and Medicare, programs that economists say will drive the national debt to unprecedented highs over the next few decades.
 The Social Security trust fund will be unable to pay full benefits starting in 2035, prompting some Republican lawmakers to say changes will have to be made to sustain payments.